xiw013/xiw013.github.io/README.md

 - Founding member of [Triton Translator](https://sites.google.com/ucsd.edu/triton-translators/home?authuser=0) which is an organization dedicated to providing translation support for community organizations in the SD area.
 - Social Justice Ambassador Intern for [Orange County Human Relations Commissions](https://www.ochumanrelations.org/), Santa Ana, CA

 Aside from academics, I also love playing music, painting, hiking, and traveling!
+I play the traditional Chinese Guzheng for community and charity events, and I receive Los Angeles Legacy Central Conservatory of Music Gold Award and Legacy International Arts Festival	Gold Award in	2019.

 Here are some photos about me:

 My high school graduation
 <br>